Mourning Becomes Electra (film): Reception

+Contemporary reviews were critical.
 Writing for The New York Times, Bosley Crowther criticized the film as "tedious" and overlong, attributing its weakness to acting that was "more pretentious than inspired" and to the inadequacy of the screen as a medium for so "lengthily dialogic" a cycle of plays.
-In Time in 1947, critic James Agee wrote, "And on the screen, the dreadful, faintly ludicrous enginery of Eugene O'Neill's tragedy of incest lurches, and begins.
+In Time, critic James Agee wrote, "And on the screen, the dreadful, faintly ludicrous enginery of Eugene O'Neill's tragedy of incest lurches, and begins.
 The Mannons were the first family of a small New England seaport of 1865.
 Through the body of their Freudian existence, O'Neill has rammed the misfitting dramatic skeleton of the Greek trilogy, Oresteia ...
 By attempting to dramatize the Oedipus complex on a framework of Greek drama, O'Neill produced a travesty of Freudian thought and something like a parody of Greek tragedy."